Towards impactful challenges: post-challenge paper, benchmarks and other dissemination actions: Post challenge paper template

 \textbf{Metrics.} In a challenge, organisers often use a single metric to evaluate people's submissions.
 The choice of the metric might come from organisers' interests, but we often need additional metrics to fully evaluate, understand and conclude with winning solutions.
 For example, in a classification task, we may need accuracy and balanced accuracy to pay attention to the skewness of dataset classes; in a regression task, we may need to mean squared error (MSE) and mean absolute error (MAE) for relative and absolute error analysis.
 Even though the organisers chose a fused version of multiple metrics, we could also evaluate each error component of the metric individually to understand the differences made by different methods.

 For example, Fig.~\ref{fig6:radar_plot} shows the performance of different submissions for different tasks.

-Another example, in~Fig.\ref{fig6:trackml_alleff} shows the performance of some of the best participants in a clustering competition (same participants as in Fig.\ref{fig6:trackmldendrogram}).
-Although the participants had to optimise a single score, domain experts were satisfied to see these graphs showing that the best submissions maximise their cluster-finding algorithm's robustness (with respect to ground truth parameters).
+Another example, in~Fig.~\ref{fig6:trackml_alleff} shows the performance of some of the best participants in a clustering competition (same participants as in Fig.~\ref{fig6:trackmldendrogram}).
+Although the participants had to optimise a single score, domain experts were satisfied to see these graphs showing that the best submissions maximise their cluster-finding algorithm's robustness (concerning ground truth parameters).
 One notable exception is $\#100$, the only one showing a rising contribution in the bottom left graph.
 It indicated it was accidentally optimised for abnormal clusters, yielding a poor overall score, which was still interesting to domain experts.

 \textbf{Pipeline.} A challenge solution usually consists of a pipeline of steps, e.g., data preprocessing, feature engineering, model training, hyperparameter selection, ensemble, etc. It is super interesting to investigate step by step the choices available from participants and ablation study the contribution of options.
-Such a study is not trivial because, firstly, we need to split the steps of solutions, which is not necessarily logically clear; secondly, we need to modify many solutions to evaluate the options.
+Such a study is not trivial because we need to split the steps of solutions, which is not necessarily logically clear; secondly, we need to modify many solutions to evaluate the options.
 Once an ablation study is done, we could further ensemble the best options and output a revised version.

-\textbf{Ensembling.} For each submission, the participant made a decision for each step of the pipeline.
-For some challenge types (i.e. classification), it should be possible to automatically ensemble different submissions to see if something could be gained from combining them~\cite{Kgl2018TheRF}.
-In general, human ensembling (mix and match of the various decisions taken at each step) can bring insights and improvements over even the very best submission.
+\textbf{Ensembling.} For each submission, the participant made a decision for each pipeline step.
+For some challenge types (i.e. classification), it should be possible to automatically ensemble different submissions to see if something could be gained from combining them~\citep{Kgl2018TheRF}.
+In general, human ensembling (mixing and matching the various decisions taken at each step) can bring insights and improvements to even the very best submission.
 For example, one participant has built clever features but could have used them better.